pauldardeau/chaudiere/README.md

 C++ Standards
 -------------
-The code is somewhat C++11 compliant.
-The intention is to make it more and more C++11 compliant over time.
+The code is pre-C++11.
+This is intentional to provide maximum portability.

 Coding Style
 ------------